dash7ou/pen_testing_web_scripts/README.md

 This script using to discover XSS attacks in forms and urls.

-Our script get all links in the website then testing discover forms and testing there forms and urls.
+Our script get all links in the website, discover forms and testing forms and urls.

 # Web Script